 Atrial fibrillation that lasts more than 48 hours will put a patient at risk for stroke.
 The stroke risk is 5% per year for ongoing atrial fibrillation.
 The stroke risk becomes higher for older patients.
 Generally, the risk of stroke can be lowered to 1% per year or less with oral blood thinners such as Coumadin, Pradaxa, or Xarelto.
 There is an additional 1% per year risk of serious bleeding with blood thinners, but generally, the benefits outweigh the possible complications for most people.
 Pradaxa may be slightly superior to coumadin, which was the standard for many years.
 The use of coumadin (also called warfarin) requires frequent monitoring with lab work to make sure the blood is not too thick or too thin.
 Xarelto and Pradaxa do not have this monitoring requirement.

-Atrial fibrillation patients may be converted back to normal sinus rhythm with medications, an electrical cardioversion (shock) or they may convert spontaneously on their own.
-It is important that their blood be blood be therapeutically thin for 3 weeks prior to a cardioversion or that blood thinner be started and clot ruled out with a transesophageal echo.
+Atrial fibrillation patients may be converted back to normal sinus rhythm with medications, electrical cardioversion (shock), or they may convert spontaneously on their own.
+It is important that their blood be therapeutically thin for 3 weeks prior to cardioversion or that blood thinner be started, and clot ruled out with a transesophageal echo.

 New patents are welcome.
-If you would like to speak to an expert cardiologist about treating AFib please schedule an appointment by calling 702-233-1000.
+If you want to speak to an expert cardiologist about treating AFib, please schedule an appointment by calling 702-233-1000.